QuentinElsaesser/JA/README.md

 # Judgment Aggregation with Unknown Variable Reliability

+## Proofs

+You can find the proofs of the properties from the paper in the file Proofs.pdf.

+## Code

 In this repository, you can find all the code for the methods of the literature and the ICE methods, also the code to generate datasets and run the tests on the methods.
-The code is in Python3 (need numpy to run).
+The code is in Python3 (require numpy to run everything).

-You can also find the proofs in the file Proofs.pdf.

 The code to generate the datasets is in v4/generation/generate_w_prop.py and run the tests with a specific dataset is in v4/generation/read_xp.py.